cjerzak/causalimages-software/README.md

-# `causalimages`: An `R` Package for Causal Inference with Earth Observation, Bio-medical, and Social Science Images Using Probabilistic Neural Models
+# `causalimages`: An `R` Package for Causal Inference with Earth Observation, Bio-medical, and Social Science Images

 *This software is under beta release.
 The first stable release will be sometime in spring of 2023.
 Email `connor.jerzak@gmail.com` for feature requests.
 Let us know how you find the package!*